 This award can be applied only to tuition charges billed by The Catholic University of America during the academic year (i.e. during the fall and spring semesters).
 In the future, a portion or all of your Catholic University Need-Based Grant may be funded through one of our donor-sponsored scholarship funds.
 Initial eligibility for institutional need-based grants are determined by the CSS Profile.
 Changes to the source of funding for your Catholic University Need-Based Grant may be made at any time during the year.

+This award is only available to students admitted before Fall 2024.
 If a family has two or more dependent children of the same family concurrently registered as full-time students (attempting a minimum of 12 credit hours) at The Catholic University of America, pursuing their first undergraduate degrees, the older sibling(s) is eligible for a Catholic University Family Grant of $2,000 per year.

 The Family Grant is only offered in the fall and spring semesters, no summer awards are available.
 No student will be considered eligible for the Family Grant because he or she is married to a student or because of concurrent enrollment of a parent.
 Catholic University Family Grants are partially credited each semester to the student’s account.
 The Family Grant Application must be submitted before or during the semester in which the award is to be credited.
 Retroactive requests for a Catholic University Family Grant will not be considered.
 Students must maintain Satisfactory Academic Progress (SAP) to continue eligibility.
+An application on the Office of Student Financial Assistance forms page must be submitted each year.